CURRICULUM

 Delivered in English upon request

 The lecture introduces the basis of the synthesis and characteristics of metal, ceramics, polymers, and biological body-derived biomedical materials that have direct contact with the living body tissue.
 These all have a mutual influence on biomedical materials and cells, a biocompatibility and bioabsorbable property, surface-modification, adhesive agent, a drug delivery system, tissue replacement and shakeout, and system engineering.
 These topics will all be reviewed.
-Identical to 01BG509.
+Lecture is conducted in English.

 Online(Synchronous)